raphlinus/raphlinus.github.io/_posts/2020-05-05-piet-gpu-progress.md

 Basically, piet-gpu explores these hypotheses:

-* It's better to for the GPU to consume the scene in a format friendly to CPU-side encoding.
+* It's better for the GPU to consume the scene in a format friendly to CPU-side encoding.

 * It's possible to performantly generate tiles on the GPU rather than the CPU.